 ARTICLE V - COMMITTEES

 Section 1.
-Standing committees of the Association shall be as follows: the Nominating Committee, the By-Laws and Resolutions Committee, the Membership Committee, the Conference Planning Committee, the Certification Committee, the Budget and Finance Committee, and the Past Presidents Committee.
-The President shall appoint these committees and the chairperson to serve at the President's pleasure with the exception of the Conference Planning Committee and the Past Presidents Committee.
+Standing committees of the Association shall be the Nominating Committee, the By-Laws and Policies Committee, the Membership Committee, the Conference Planning Committee, the Certification Committee, and the Budget and Finance Committee.
+The President shall appoint these committees and the chairperson to serve at the President's pleasure with the exception of the Conference Planning Committee.

 Section 2.
 The Nominating Committee shall consist of a chairperson and one member from the Northeast, Central, or Southeast Region, and one member from the Southwest, Mountain, or Western Region.
-No Association member shall receive consecutive appointments as chairperson.
-The Nominating Committee shall nominate a minimum of one candidate for each of the offices to be filled at the next regular election, which shall be held every other year by mail ballot.
+No Association member shall receive consecutive appointments as chairperson and no one shall serve on the Committee at the same time they are on the ballot for election to any position.
+The Nominating Committee shall nominate a minimum of one candidate for each of the offices to be filled at the next regular election, which shall be held every other year by ballot.
 The nomination of candidates will also be open to the membership.
 New officers will be installed at the annual conference and will take office on January 1 of every other year.
-The Nominating Committee's responsibilities shall include the following:
+Election to national office shall be by plurality of votes cast and non-complying ballots may be voided.
+Only active members with current dues paid shall be eligible to vote.
+Members of the Board of Directors will cast secret ballots to break any tie vote.

 Section 3.
-The Bylaws and Resolutions Committee has the responsibility of maintaining the Bylaws.
-The committee continually reviews the Bylaws to determine where change is needed and works with other committees and the Board to develop a more viable NAHO structure/organization via the Bylaws.
+The Bylaws and Policies Committee has the responsibility of maintaining the Bylaws and the NAHO General Policy Manual. .
+The Committee continually reviews the Bylaws and Policy Manual to determine where change is needed and works with other committees and the Board to develop a more viable Association structure/organization.

 Section 4.
-The Membership Committee is responsible for planning and conducting the membership drive.
-This Committee is responsible for maintaining an accurate listing of membership and reviewing membership needs and determining appropriate means to deal with these needs.
+The Membership Committee is responsible for processing applications for new and renewed membership and for maintaining an accurate listing of membership.
+The Committee also develops and implements plans to increase and sustain membership and determines appropriate means to address membership needs.

 Section 5.
-The Conference Planning Committee shall be chaired by the Vice President who shall appoint the committee.
-This committee has the responsibility to plan the content of the annual conference and work with the Host City committee in carrying out all duties necessary to conduct this conference.
+The Conference Planning Committee shall be chaired by the Vice President who shall appoint its members.
+This committee has the responsibility to plan the content of the annual conference and to carry out all duties necessary to conduct this conference.

 Section 6.
-The Board of Directors has the responsibility of setting the requirements for certification and recertification.
 The Certification Committee shall receive and process applications for certification and recertification, and coordinate efforts with the Conference Curriculum Committee to assist candidates in meeting requirements.
-The Certification Committee shall review applications and make recommendations on individual applications to the full Board.
-It is the responsibility of the Board to consider and take action to grant certification of an individual.
+The Certification Committee shall review applications and make recommendations on individual applications to the Board.
+It is the responsibility of the Board to determine the requirements for certification and recertification and to consider and take action to grant certification or recertification of an individual.

 Section 7.
 The Budget and Finance Committee is responsible for establishing and maintaining adequate internal controls, verifying the accuracy of financial records, and compliance with state and federal laws.